yytsai171/SHP/README.md

 cold user reveals a new interaction is to **retrain the entire model** on all warm-user data plus the new observation -- correct, but far too slow to apply after every single interaction across a population of hundreds of thousands of cold users.
-This thesis instead derives a **partial update**: only the cold user's own parameters and the revealed item's own vector/bias are adjusted via one step of gradient descent; every other user's and item's parameters are left untouched,
+This paper instead derives a **partial update**: only the cold user's own parameters and the revealed item's own vector/bias are adjusted via one step of gradient descent; every other user's and item's parameters are left untouched,